Ceelog/phpdoc-zh/src/ldap/using.md

 Using the PHP LDAP calls
 ========================

-Before you can use the LDAP calls you will need to know ..
+Before you can use the LDAP calls you will need to know...

 -   The name or address of the directory server you will use